ClinicalTrials.Veeva

 Menu

-Aspirin for Stroke Prevention After Endovascular Aortic Arch Repair: A Multicenter, Double-Blind, Randomized Controlled Trial
+Aspirin for Prevention of Stroke After Endovascular Aortic Arch Repair: a Multicenter, Double-Blind, Randomized Controlled Trial

 Status and phase